-EXPLORE#8 call for projects, support for international mobility
+Call for projects EXPLORE#8, support for international mobility

-As part of the I-SITE Program of Excellence (P.E.I), the University of Montpellier (UM) is launching EXPLORE#8, the eighth call for projects to support international mobility.
+As part of the I-SITE Excellence Program (P.E.I), the University of Montpellier (UM) is launching EXPLORE#8, the eighth edition of its call for projects to support international mobility.

 FUNDED ACTIVITIES

-1. Support for individual inward or outward mobility of teachers, Professors, researchers, engineers, technicians or administrative staff (tenured or under contract at the time of mobility) to explore new international projects;
+1. Support for incoming or outgoing individual mobility of teachers, Professors, researchers, engineers, technicians, or administrative staff ( tenured or on contract at the time of mobility) for the exploration of new international projects;

-2. Support for collective outgoing mobility of teachers, Professors, researchers, engineers, technicians or administrative staff from several P.E.I. components or establishments (tenured or contract staff on contract at the time of mobility) to explore new international projects;
+2. Support for outgoing collective mobility of teachers, Professors, researchers, engineers, technicians, or administrative staff from several departments or institutions within the P.E.I. ( tenured or contract employees at the time of mobility) for the exploration of new international projects;

-3. NEW - Support for individual incoming or outgoing mobility of doctoral students for research stays to strengthen or develop strategic collaborations.
+3. NEW – Support for incoming or outgoing individual mobility of doctoral students for research stays that strengthen or develop strategic collaborations.

 OBJECTIVES

-The aim of this call for projects is to encourage international collaboration and contribute to new initiatives.
-Projects must present a clear added value for the P.E.I. and go beyond the international actions usually undertaken by each of the establishments within the framework of its activity.
+This call for projects aims to promote international collaboration and contribute to new initiatives.
+Projects must demonstrate clear added value for the P.E.I. and go beyond the international activities usually carried out by each institution as part of its normal activities.

-For staff mobility, priority will be given to projects that aim to create or expand student mobility programs or internationalized training courses, or to initiate the setting up of partnership research projects likely to receive subsequent funding (Europe; funding agencies; etc.).
+For staff mobility, priority will be given to projects that aim to create or expand student mobility programs or internationalized training courses, or to initiate the development of partnership research projects that are likely to receive further funding (Europe; funding agencies; etc.).

-For PhD student mobility, priority will be given to projects that can contribute to the acquisition of knowledge/know-how and strengthen/develop international collaboration between research units or institutions.
+For doctoral student mobility, priority will be given to projects that can contribute to acquiring knowledge/expertise and strengthening/developing international collaboration between research units or institutions.

-Priority is given to the list of partners below; it is planned to devote 75% of resources to this priority.
+Priority is given to the list of partners below; 75% of resources are earmarked for this priority.
 Proposals outside this list are therefore possible, up to a maximum of 25% of resources.

 EUROPE(*1)AFRICA